GuildOfWeavers/AirAssembly/bin/README.md

 # AirAssembly
 This library contains specifications and JavaScript runtime for AirAssembly - a language for encoding Algebraic Intermediate Representation (AIR) of computations.
-AIR is a representation used in [zk-STARKs](https://eprint.iacr.org/2018/046) to construct succinct proofs of computation.
+AIR is a representation used in [zk-STARKs](https://eprint.iacr.org/2018/046) to construct succinct proofs of computational integrity.

 AirAssembly is a low-level language and is intended to be a compilation target for other, higher-level, languages (e.g. [AirScript](https://github.com/GuildOfWeavers/AirScript)).
 It uses a simple s-expression-based syntax to specify: